ccbt87/docs/Dev_Env_setup/README.md

 #### Windows or Mac

-NOTE: Docker for Mac and Windows cannot route traffic to Linux containers.
+Docker for Mac and Windows cannot route traffic to Linux containers.
 Use the following workaround:
 * To connect to a container from the Mac or Windows, run the image using either one of the following commands and then use localhost:{port} to access the service in the container.
   * Use `-p` or `--publish` to publish ports on the container to specific ports on the host.
   ```